raj347/BiGPY/README.md

 BiGPy - Biological Similarity Graphs with PySpark.

+bigpy-prepare is used to prepare input data to be used later for bigpy-sketch.
+It takes an input file or directory and processes the fasta files within to create several output files.
 If no output filename is provided the following will be the output files:

 bigpyRemoved.fsa - Lists all sequences, with headers, from the input file were filtered during the processing stage.